 When applying an Ising machine to constrained optimization problems, feasible solutions are not necessarily obtained.
 It is favorable to obtaining feasible solutions with sufficiently high probability while achieving high optimization scores.
 Performance of the Ising machines in this aspect mostly depends on the value of penalty coefficients for the constraints~\cite{verma2022penalty,yarkoni2022quantum}.
 On MKPs, $\lambda$ in Eq.~(\ref{eq:mkp_qubo}) should be taken sufficiently large for constraints on solutions to be satisfied.
 On the other hand, large $\lambda$ tends to degrade the objective score.
 To tune baselines with respect to this aspect, we take one instance from each combination of $(m,n, \alpha)$ and apply the Ising machine to it 10 times for each $\lambda \in \{1, 0.2, 0.05, 0.01, 0.002, 0.0005, 0.0001\}$.
 We report the number of feasibility solutions and best optimization scores $\sum_i v_i x_i$ over feasible solutions.

 The tuning results are shown in Fig.~\ref{fig:tuning_on_mkp}.
-As expected, small $\lambda$ leads to decrease in the number of feasible solutions and higher optimization scores.
-When $\lambda$ is too small to obtain a sufficient number of feasible solutions, variance of scores increase and so the best scores tends to decrease.
-On Method~2, there are several cases where the scores decrease while the numbers of solutions do not decrease.
-It is probably due to the function specification of \texttt{less\_than()}, though it is undisclosed.
+As expected, small $\lambda$ leads to a decrease in the number of feasible solutions and higher optimization scores.
+When $\lambda$ is too small to obtain a sufficient number of feasible solutions, variance of scores increases, so the best scores tend to decrease.
+For Method~2, there are several cases where the scores decrease while the numbers of solutions do not.
+This is probably due to the function specification of \texttt{less\_than()}.

 We conduct the third experiment in the main text again with setting $\lambda$ to the best parameter achieving the highest best score in the tuning experiment.
 Note that the proposed method is evaluated with the same value of $\lambda$ as that of the tuned baselines.
-The results are shown in Table~\ref{tab:mkp_tuned_best_value_case1} and \ref{tab:mkp_tuned_best_value_case2}.
-We observe that the proposed method improves the averaged and best gap on most of cases where $|E|$ is larger than a hundred, even on the strong tuned baselines.
-One exception is the case of $m=5$, $n=500$ and $\alpha=0.75$ on Method~2, where the solutions with linearization has more than 1.3x averaged or best gap than the baseline.
-The cause of the phenomenon is difficult to analyze as the specification of \texttt{less\_than()} function is undisclosed.
+The results are shown in Tables~\ref{tab:mkp_tuned_best_value_case1} and \ref{tab:mkp_tuned_best_value_case2}.
+We observe that the proposed method improves the average and best gap in most cases where $|E|$ is larger than a hundred, even on the strong tuned baselines.
+One exception is the case of $m=5$, $n=500$, and $\alpha=0.75$ for Method~2, where the solutions with linearization have a more than 1.3x average or best gap than the baseline.
+The cause of the phenomenon is difficult to analyze as the specifications of \texttt{less\_than()} function are undisclosed.
 Overall, the proposed method generally improves performance of the Ising machine on MKPs even on the well-tuned setting.